Describe attribute fields

 The fields list shows each field's display name, field name, and data type.

-4. Click the display name for the field you want to alter to open the field's details.
+4. Click the display name of a field to open its details.

-5. Click Edit next to the display name and type a new name.
+5. Click Edit Edit next to the name and type a new name.

 Keep the name as brief as possible while still conveying the content of the field.